Austin Gallery

 Also Great

-Buy this if you're new to plein air, you paint 1-2 times a month, or you want a pochade you can actually justify before committing to a $200+ artisan box.
-The U.Go is honest about what it is — the best mass-produced pochade on the market.
+Buy this if you're new to plein air, you paint 1-2 times a month, or you want a real wood box before committing to a premium brand.
+The half-French layout gives you onboard storage that pure minimalist pochades skip.

 What we don't like